ekapobTh/Ncurses-Snake-Game/README.md

 ## How to play it?

-1. When the game start use your controller button to control `O` (Snake head).
+1. When the game start use the controller buttons to control `O` (Snake head).
 2. Collect eggs as much as you can.
    * They will respawn at the new position when you collect them.
    * Every time you collect them, the snake's tail will get longer.